GPT-4 Vision vs LLaVA

 Object Detection

 For instance, when tasked with identifying humans holding umbrellas, LLaVA tends to overlook the presence of closed umbrellas, which might be challenging for the human eye to discern but GPT-4 effectively recognizes.
-This variance underscores how fine-grained object detection remains a challenging aspect for these models.
+This variance underscores how fine-grained object detection remains challenging for these models.

 Can you find the human holding a closed umbrella?